 Tell a Story!
 In this activity, students write a JavaScript program that tells a graphical story in at least 4 scenes.
 Following the milestones and the pseudocode plan that students have laid out prior to this exercise, students write the code for their final project.
-They iterate and test their code along the way to make sure they have solved each milestone.
+Along the way, students are testing their code to identify errors in both their pseudocode algorithm and their program.
+At each milestone, students test their code to ensure that the functionality meets the expected results that were laid out in their plan.
+After completing the program, students are asked to reflect and explain how their program functions.